Uniform bounds for norms of sums of independent random functions: Introduction

-Firstly, it is implicit, and a reasonably sharp explicit upper bound $\bar{U}_\xi(w,f)$ on $U_\xi(w,f)$ should be used instead.
-Sometimes if the class $\cW$ is not so complex (e.g., $\cW=\cK\times \cH$) one can find a constant $c$ independent of $w$, $f$ and $n$ such that
+First, it is implicit and a reasonably sharp explicit upper bound $\bar{U}_\xi(w,f)$ on $U_\xi(w,f)$ should be used instead.
+Sometimes if the class $\cW$ is not so complex (e.g., $\cW=\cK\times\cH$) one can find a constant $c$ independent of $w$, $f$ and $n$ such that

-In such cases $\bar{U}_\xi(w,f)$ can be regarded as a sharp bound on $U_\xi(w,f)$.
-We note, however, that establishing the above inequalities requires additional assumptions on $\cW$ and $f$ and requires non--trivial technical work.
+In such cases, $\bar{U}_\xi(w,f)$ can be regarded as a sharp bound on $U_\xi(w,f)$.
+We note, however, that establishing the above inequalities requires additional assumptions on $\cW$ and $f$ and nontrivial technical work.
 It seems that for more complex classes $\cW$ the problem of finding an ``optimal'' upper estimate for $U_\xi(w,f)$ cannot be solved in the framework of probability theory.
-Contrary to that, the theory of adaptive nonparametric estimation is equipped with the optimality criterion, and an upper bound $\bar{U}_\xi(w,f)$ can be regarded as sharp if it leads to the optimal statistical procedure.
-Thus sharpness of $\bar{U}_\xi(w,f)$ can be assessed through the accuracy analysis of the resulting statistical procedure.
+Contrary to that, theory of adaptive nonparametric estimation is equipped with the optimality criterion, and an upper bound $\bar{U}_\xi(w,f)$ can be regarded as sharp if it leads to the optimal statistical procedure.
+Thus, sharpness of $\bar{U}_\xi(w,f)$ can be assessed through accuracy analysis of the resulting statistical procedure.

-Secondly, $U_\xi(w,f)$ (and presumably its sharp upper bound $\bar{U}_\xi(w,f)$) depends on $f$.
-In the density estimation context where the process $\{\xi_w, w\in \cW\}$ appears, $f$ is the parameter to be estimated.
-Therefore bounds depending on $f$ cannot be used in construction of estimation procedures.
-A natural idea is to replace $U_\xi(w,f)$ by its empirical counterpart $\hat{U}_\xi (w)$ whose construction is based only on the observations $X_1,\ldots, X_n$.
+Second, $U_\xi(w,f)$ [and presumably its sharp upper bound $\bar {U}_\xi(w,f)$] depends on $f$.
+In the density estimation context where the process $\{\xi_w, w\in\cW\}$ appears, $f$ is the parameter to be estimated.
+Therefore, bounds depending on $f$ cannot be used in construction of estimation procedures.
+A natural idea is to replace $U_\xi(w,f)$ by its empirical counterpart $\hat{U}_\xi(w)$ whose construction is based only on the observations $X_1,\ldots, X_n$.
 We adopt this strategy and establish the corresponding inequality

 where $\tilde{E}_{\ve,g}(\cdot)$ differs from $E_{\ve,g}(\cdot)$ in (\ref{eq:22}) only by some absolute multiplicative factor, and, therefore, satisfies (\ref{eq1:introduction-new}) if (\ref{eq2:introduction-new}) holds for $\bar{U}_\xi(w,f)$.
-Here $v_\ve$ is bounded by some absolute constant and completely determined by $\ve$ and $\cW$.
+Here $v_\ve$ is bounded by some absolute constant and completely determined by $\ve$ and~$\cW$.
 We provide an explicit expression for $v_\ve$.

-Thus the requirement~(i) leads to a new type of uniform bounds that are random.
+Thus, requirement (i) leads to a new type of uniform bounds that are~ran\-dom.
 A natural question about sharpness of these bounds arises.
-In order to give an answer to this question, we prove that under mild assumptions on the class of weights $\cW$ one can choose $\ve=\ve_n\to 0$ and $y_n\to\infty$ as $n\to\infty$ so that
+In order to give an answer to this question, we prove that under mild assumptions on the class of weights $\cW$ one can choose $\ve\,{=}\,\ve_n\,{\to}\,0$ and $y_n\,{\to}\,\infty$ as $n\,{\to}\,\infty$~so~that